butla/bultrowicz.com/cd-with-angularjs-commits.rst

 trying to do continuous delivery or deployment.

-I do recommend following the link, but if you don't want to, the gist of trunk-based development is to cut the work up in self-contained commits and constantly synchronizing with master.
+I do recommend following the link, but if you don't want to, the gist of trunk-based development is cutting the work up in self-contained commits and constantly synchronizing with master.
-The commit doesn't need to provide a full fix or feature, but it can be a step towards doing those.
+The commit doesn't need to provide a full fix or a feature, but it can be a step towards doing those.
 The important thing is that the commit doesn't break anything and improves something.
 It could be a small refactor of one class on the road for implementing something.